mrhaasguy/sermon-manager-for-wordpress/readme.txt

 = How do I create a menu link? =

 Go to Appearance => Menus.
-In the "Custom Links" box add "http://yourdomain.com/?post_type=wpfc_sermon" as the url and "Sermons" as the label; click "Add to Menu".
+In the "Links" box add "http://yourdomain.com/?post_type=wpfc_sermon" as the url and "Sermons" as the label; click "Add to Menu".

+= Why does my podcast feed return a 404 page not found error? =

+You may need to enable custom permalinks in Settings &rarr; Permalinks.
+You also may not have any posts published in WordPress.
+You either need to publish a post or use a [plugin](http://wordpress.org/plugins/rss-includes-pages/) to add your pages to the rss feed.

 = I wish Sermon Manager could... =